Marlonlogan21/capstone-qa-project/README.md

 ## Credits

 Created by Marlon Logan for the QA Capstone project.
-Tests target the public demo at saucedemo.com for educational purposes only.
+Tests target the public demo at saucedemo.com